 As a breeder, we must always know who is being bred to whom within our program so that the lines are improved and the pups are of equal or better quality than their parents.
 If we disqualified all of the dogs with the slightest issue, we would lose large percentages of the breeding population in every generation, compounding a gene pool problem that is historically present in purebred dogs and far more dangerous to the dogs than any heritable disease.

 These statistics are based upon huge studies of up to 500,000 dogs of all different breeds.
 There is nothing specific to Labradoodles.
 All of these statistics also reflect clinical and sub-clinical dysplasias.
 'Clinical' would be a dog who is actually lame.
-'Sub-clinical' is a diagnosis of dysplasia based on a poor joint conformation from x-rays.
-While we are always concerned about sub-clinical dysplasias in breeding, we don't warranty unless there is a clinical problem, as there are many dogs with no symptoms who are enjoying happy lives with less than superior joints.
+'Sub-clinical' is a diagnosis of dysplasia based on poor joint conformation from x-rays.
+While we are always concerned about sub-clinical dysplasias in breeding, we don't warranty unless there is a clinical problem, as there are many dogs with no symptoms who are enjoying happy lives with less-than-superior joints.

 We hope you feel informed.
 We have done our best through study and experience and with what we have put into practice here at Big Rock Labradoodles to actively breed for better Australian Labradoodles!

-Although there is no such thing as a "perfect" Australian Labradoodle, there is certainly a possibility that the genetic strengths of a breeding pair can compliment each other in a way that makes the foundation for a healthier future.
+Although there is no such thing as a "perfect" Australian Labradoodle, there is certainly a possibility that the genetic strengths of a breeding pair can complement each other in a way that makes the foundation for a healthier future.

-We hope that you have enjoyed our summary of the genetic component to our breeding program.
+We hope that you have enjoyed our summary of the genetic component of our breeding program.
 Please feel free to ask any questions that you may have in addition to the information that we have provided here.